Emerging Advanced Materials Company

 - Long term lease agreement in place with land owner

-- Aggressively developing other industrial applications such as Lubricants, special rust proof coatings
+- Aggressively developing other industrial applications such as Lubricants, special rust proof coating

 Gratomic is an emerging Advanced Materials company focused on developing its 63% owned Lump graphite mine in Namibia.
 Gratomic expects to generate revenue supplying feed to a pre-existing processing facility in Namibia for refinement.
 Gratomic intends use of proceeds to contribute to its internal development of a Graphene tire to supply to the auto industry within the next 12 to 18 months.